cedced19/fast-http/cli/README.md

 -V, --version               output the version number

 -p, --port [number]         specified the port

 -o, --open                  open in the browser

+-n, --nodemon               use nodemon with your node project
 ```

 ## Fb-flo Integration